-In October 2014 (exact date to be announced shortly), the event will feature a live, one-person, one-act play performed by well-known Denver actress Judy Winnick portraying Miep Gies, who helped the Frank family and the others hiding in the "annex" at Prinsengracht 263 in Amsterdam.
-Both Miep and her husband were recognized by Yad Vashem as Righteous among the Nations.
+In October 2014, to a sellout crowd, the 12th Annual Fred Marcus Memorial Holocaust Lecture featured a live, one-person, one-act play performed by well-known Denver actress Judy Winnick portraying Miep Gies, who helped the Frank family and the others hiding in the "annex" at Prinsengracht 263 in Amsterdam.

 The 11th Annual Fred Marcus Memorial Holocaust Lecture took place on October 27, 2013 at the Elaine Wolf Theatre at the JCC in Denver.
 Dr. Stephen D. Smith, Executive Director of the USC Shoah Foundation, The Institute for Visual History and Education spoke about "Testimonies and Technology."
 In his talk, he discussed the nearly 52,000 Holocaust Testimonies gathered by the foundation and how they are being digitized, dispersed, and currently used for educational purposes around the world and how new technology will enable them to be used in new ways, including interactively.